gastonlucca/Gaston-Portfolio/README.md

 ## Product 2: Platforming and Coverage

-What is Platforming & Coverage BI?
-Platforming and Coverage are vital components supporting the new E2E Growth Path strategy to improve our Digital Customer Journey.​
+**What is Platforming & Coverage BI?** Platforming and Coverage are vital components supporting the new E2E Growth Path strategy to improve our Digital Customer Journey.​

 Platforming & Coverage BI is the new tool of reference to positively influence your platforming and coverage.
 It will enable Sales Excellence, Sales Leaders, and Sales Managers to:​​

-Understand their gaps in platforming ​& coverage Identify potential ways for improvement
-Optimize their commercial resource allocation

 Key Features
+- Understand their gaps in platforming ​& coverage
+- Identify potential ways for improvement
+- Optimize their commercial resource allocation

 PLATFORMING​:
-View total accounts for my team/country in the 9-box view​ Customize the data view based on the info YOU wish to know.​ View performance by bFO Sales, Net orders, Digital Engagement, etc…
+- View total accounts for my team/country in the 9-box view​
+- Customize the data view based on the info YOU wish to know.​ -View performance by bFO Sales, Net orders, Digital Engagement, etc…

 COVERAGE​:
 Am I covering my accounts as per their attractiveness​